All Episodes

 There aren't any ex-girlfriends that have admitted it.

-Students that have been inspired by Obama As a professor, they haven't come forth.
+Students that have been inspired by Obama as a professor, they haven't come forth.

 Media hasn't dug them up.

-From the standpoint that the guy has not been vetted yet.
+So it is interesting from the standpoint that the guy has not been vetted yet.

-Look what they're trying to do to Michelle Bachman, what they're planning on doing to Perry, and so forth.
+Look what they're trying to do to Michelle Bachman, what they're planning on doing to Perry and so forth.

 This is two Democrats that are up today.